InductiveStep/aoc2024/README.md

 [Day 7: Bridge Repair](https://inductivestep.github.io/aoc2024/aoc07.nb.html)
 &ndash; part 1 easy, part 2 needed a cleverer search but brute force worked in an hour.
 I don't have time right now to do better; however, it's an interesting puzzle, so I may revisit at some point.
-Relies on {gmp} for large integers, which works very well.
+Uses {gmp} for large integers, which works very well.

 [Day 8: Resonant Collinearity](https://inductivestep.github.io/aoc2024/aoc08.nb.html)
 &ndash; part 1 easy, using a linear regression model on n=2 (no regrets).
-Part 2 benefited from this hack; however, only worked on the test input, not the full puzzle.
-Surely it's close...
+Out of time for part 2.